Exponential ergodicity of a degenerate age-size piecewise deterministic process: Application: Steady-state size distribution of the adder model of bacterial proliferation

 Thus finally, the stationary profile of $M_t$ is given by

 \end{enumerate}

 \end{proof}

-\begin{remark} The stability of this model has already been studied in the early works of \cite{Hall1991SteadySD} for an application to plant physiology, and more recently by \cite{gabriel:hal-01742140} from which the exponential ergodicity is known.
-In our case however, the direct application of Harris' Theorem, since the eigenelements of $\mathcal{Q}$ are known, gives a simpler more general argument to obtain the long-time behaviour.
+\begin{remark} The stability of this model has already been studied in the early works of~\cite{Hall1991SteadySD} for an application to plant physiology, and more recently by~\cite{gabriel:hal-01742140} where the exponential ergodicity could not be obtained using General Relative Entropy techniques.
+In our case however, the direct application of Theorem~\ref{thm:harris}, since the eigenelements of $\mathcal{Q}$ are known, allows to prove this result.
 More generally, when the drift term $g(a,y)$ is not necessarily given by the exponential elongation, the previous section allows to prove the existence of the suitable eigenelements.
-This was left as an open question by the works of \cite{gabriel:hal-01742140}. \end{remark}
+This was left as an open question by the works of~\cite{gabriel:hal-01742140}. \end{remark}

 \begin{remark} The proof presented above does not work for singular divisions as given, in lieu of a density $F$, by $\rho$ distributed according to $\delta_{1/2}(d\rho)$ as in a perfectly symmetric mitosis.
-Indeed, the change of variables is no longer be possible since $z$ would be constant.
+Indeed, the change of variables is no longer possible since $z$ would be constant.
 Moreover, if we try to pursue the method and average in time, one can check that the obtained $\nu$ would be the trivial measure for some large enough compacts.
-Such a limitation is not really surprising, since the authors of \cite{Doumic2017} have already shown that if the elongation rate $\lambda$ is constant for the whole population (as in our case), and the divisions are perfectly symmetrical, then we do not have convergence, and a periodic behaviour is observed. \end{remark}
+Such a limitation is not really surprising, since the authors of~\cite{Doumic2017} have already shown that if the elongation rate $\lambda$ is constant for the whole population (as in our case), and the divisions are perfectly symmetrical, then we do not have convergence, and a periodic behaviour is observed. \end{remark}

-\begin{remark} Figure \ref{fig:nus} shows the shape of $\nu$ for different forms of the density $F$.
+\begin{remark} Figure~\ref{fig:nus} shows the shape of $\nu$ for different forms of the density $F$.
 As $F$ concentrates we can observe the increasing degeneracy of $\nu$. \end{remark}

 \begin{remark} Here, the existence of $\eta^*$ is a by-product of the existence and uniqueness of $\pi$ provided by Harris' Theorem.
-In contrast, in the works of \cite{gabriel:hal-01742140}, the existence of the stationary measure depended on the existence of a unique solution to the fixed point problem.
+In contrast, in the works of~\cite{gabriel:hal-01742140}, the existence of the stationary measure depended on the existence of a unique solution to the fixed point problem.
 Thus, the authors had to show compactness properties of the operator associated to the fixed point problem, which our approach evades.
-Moreover, our approach allows more general forms for $F$, which \cite{gabriel:hal-01742140} requires to be of compact support strictly included in $]0,1[$. \end{remark}
+Moreover, our approach allows more general forms for $F$, which~\cite{gabriel:hal-01742140} requires to be of compact support strictly included in $]0,1[$. \end{remark}